RandomSearch18/a-level-project/docs/readme.md

 Below is an example route that demonstrates two features I like about OSRM: it suggests an equally-valid alternative route (translucent and dotted) as well as the main one (solid), and it gets onto the pavement as soon as possible.

 ![A screenshot of a route overlaid onto a map.
 The start point is on a road but the route goes onto the pavement to the side of the road at the next crossing](assets/osrm.png)

+##### GraphHopper

+> GraphHopper is a fast and memory-efficient routing engine released under Apache License 2.0.[^graphhopper-readme]

+GraphHopper is the third main open-source routing engine that uses OSM data.
+It's written in Java and supports a range of transport modes, including walking.

+[^graphhopper-readme]: GraphHopper readme file (<https://github.com/graphhopper/graphhopper/blob/c0ad6b040b8930ad2a5a28661b211b1289a5d93d/README.md>), accessed 9 October 2024

+###### Algorithm

+GraphHopper supports Dijkstra's algorithm and the A\* algorithm.
+It also supports contraction hierarchies, which improves speed at the cost of less flexibility to incorporate additional factors (e.g. traffic data).[^graphhopper-technical-overview]

+[^graphhopper-technical-overview]: GraphHopper technical overview (<https://github.com/graphhopper/graphhopper/blob/c0ad6b040b8930ad2a5a28661b211b1289a5d93d/README.md#technical-overview>), accessed 9 October 2024

 ### Project goals and branding